accorddeveloper/MIGS-payment-gateway-MVC5/README.md

 # MIGS payment gateway for Asp.Net MVC5

-An example of Mastercards MIGS payemnt gateway using Asp.Net MVC5.
+An example of Mastercards MIGS payment gateway using Asp.Net MVC5.

 ## Important Files: